ripsawridge/site/site/contents/content/2021-12-21-tamara-reading.md

 _Sometimes truth is like this..._

 I see Freya has a crow, with the moon behind.
-Of all the cards, this is the most forboding imagery.
+Of all the cards, this is the most foreboding imagery.
 In fact, as I'm writing this...I'm listening to the 2nd movement of Steve Reich's "Different Trains," about Europe in the war...and the train he evokes is one that leads to the Camps.
 The urgent voice over the violins and the sirens: